 Based on a play that ran between 1919 and 1920, as well as a silent film in 1923, then a successful talkie in 1929, GOLD DIGGERS OF 1933 was one of the highest grossing pictures in the year of its release.

 A fun-filled spectacle, it was light entertainment for an audience dealing with the Great Depression.
-In fact, many references to the Great Depression are made in the film, raising the ritz and glitz of the picture above the stark, depressing realities of everyday living.
-So how could this kind of entertainment raised the ire of those who wanted to institute a code of conduct for filmmakers?
+In fact, many references to the Great Depression are made in the film, raising the ritz and glitz of the picture above the stark, depressing realities of everyday living (the picture, in fact, ends with a stirring number entitled “Forgotten Man” that drives home the depression-era theme of now unempoyed post war soldiers needing work).
+So how could this kind of entertainment raise the ire of those who wanted to institute a code of conduct for filmmakers?
 Why is it thought to be a prime representation of pre-code Hollywood?

 Easy.
 The suggestion of easy women, to be precise.